itamames/Lecture17/README.md

 Set source.dist = 0

 While there are unknown nodes in the graph
-    Select the unknown node v with lowest distance Mark v as known
+    Select the unknown node v with the lowest distance Mark v as known
     For each edge (v,u) with weight w, c1 = v.dist + w // distance of best path through v to u